1234-Ariel-code/gvae/README.md

 * `LV` denotes latent variable.
 * `LD` denotes latent dimension in configuration names.
 * `NS` denotes the number of posterior latent samples used for gVAE quantile aggregation.
+* `L` denotes the number of encoder/decoder hidden layers.
-* `K` denotes the number of top SNPs retained per latent variable in attribution outputs.
+* `shap_top_k` denotes the number of top SNPs retained per latent variable in attribution outputs.
 * gVAE features are defined using q25/q75 posterior latent quantiles.
 * GWAS-top SNP filtering is structured filtering based on GWAS ranking, not random SNP downsampling.